SanyamSwami123/SanyamSwami123/README.md

 - 👤 **AI-Generated Faces,** [click here](https://thispersondoesnotexist.com/) to discover intriguing AI-generated faces that look remarkably real!
 - 🗞️ handpicked selection of must-reads articles [See All](https://github.com/SanyamSwami123/ReadingList_LearningResources).
+- 🤖 Waiting for **AGI**, the ultimate convergence of human-like cognition and cutting-edge technology. 🧠

 <!--## language and tools: